 Cheat Sheet for Expectant First-Time Fathers

 Conduct a search of “ways to prepare for baby,” and it’s hardly a surprise that most info out there is aimed at moms-to-be.
 The reasons are as obvious as, well, a big, pregnant belly.
-But as Father’s Day just came and went on June 17, let’s spare a thought for how dads-to-be can get in fighting shape for the earthquake-level shift from regular dude to committed dad.
+But as Father’s Day is coming up, let’s spare a thought for how dads-to-be can get in fighting shape for the earthquake-level shift from regular dude to committed dad.

 So here you go, soon-to-be fathers: Here's our top eight things to think about, talk about, and do before your baby comes: